- Scientific name: Lamna nasus

-A full mackerel is the obvious bait and it is usually fished between ten and thirty metres below the surface, sometimes on a float set up.
+A full mackerel is a common choice of bait and it is usually fished between ten and thirty metres below the surface, sometimes on a float set up.
 Rubby dubby (mashed up oily fish or fish innards, usually placed in a net or bag over the side of the boat) is often used to attract sharks to the area.
-Usually any shark the size of a porbeagle is classed as caught as soon as it is pulled alongside the boat as it can be too dangerous and harmful to the shark to bring them on board smaller vessels, but on larger charter boats they may be brought on board to be photographed.
-Most charter skippers operate a strict catch and return policy on species such as porbeagle, as stocks are under enough pressure without recreational anglers killing fish and numbers need to be protected.
-The boat caught record of 507lbs has stood since 1993.
+Usually, any shark the size of a porbeagle is classed as caught as soon as it is pulled alongside the boat as it can be too dangerous and harmful to the shark to bring them on board smaller vessels, but on larger charter boats they may be brought on board to be photographed and unhooked.
+Most charter skippers operate a strict catch and release policy when fishing for porbeagle.
+The British boat caught record for this species is also the International Game Fish Association all-tackle world record.
+It was set when Christopher Bennett caught a 507lb porbeagle shark at Pentland Firth, Caithness, Scotland in March 1993.

 Attacks on Humans

 Although porbeagle sharks are physically capable of attacking humans they rarely do so.
 There have been only a handful of confirmed cases of porbeagle attacks on humans and no confirmed cases of a porbeagle shark killing a person.
 Unsurprisingly, porbeagle sharks do not take kindly to being caught, and most porbeagle ‘attacks’ on humans happen when a shark has been caught and bites someone as it is being released back into the sea.
 In one incident an angler had his foot bitten by a porbeagle after hauling the shark on board, but little damage was done as he was wearing steel toe-capped boots.
 A similar incident occurred in 2018 when a commercial fishing vessel inadvertently caught an 8ft porbeagle shark in its nets off the coast of Cornwall.
 As the shark was being released back into the sea a crew member was bitten on the legs and needed to be airlifted to hospital.